SinisterHack/Port-Scanner/README.md

 - Service Monitoring: Ensure critical services are up and running by verifying their respective ports are open.
 - Pre-emptive Security: Identify and close open ports that are not required, reducing potential attack vectors.

-By performing these actions, the code helps in maintaining and securing network systems, making it a valuable tool for administrators, security professionals, and ethica
+By performing these actions, the code helps in maintaining and securing network systems, making it a valuable tool for administrators, security professionals, and ethical hackers.